Rhonys/Election_Analysis/README.md

 5. Determine the winner of the election based on the popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.9.9, Visual Studio Code
+- Software: Python 3.9.9, Visual Studio Code

 ## Summary
 The analysis of the election show that:
--There were "369,711" votes cast in the election.
+- There were "369,711" votes cast in the election.
--The candidates were:
+- The candidates were:
     - Charles Casper Stockahm
     - Diana DeGette
     - Raymon Anthony Doane
--The candidate results were:
+- The candidate results were:
-    -Charles Casper Stockham received "23%" of the vote and "85,213" number of votes.
+    - Charles Casper Stockham received "23%" of the vote and "85,213" number of votes.
-    -Diana DeGette received "73.8%" of the vote and "272,892" number votes.
+    - Diana DeGette received "73.8%" of the vote and "272,892" number votes.
-    -Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.
+    - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.
--The winner of the election was:
+- The winner of the election was:
-    -Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.
+    - Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.

 ## Challenge Overview